dimosr/Centro/README.md

 Centro - Find the best meeting point
 ===================

-Centro is a software engineering project on which 5 Imperial College students are working.
+Centro is a web-based application, used for getting suggestions about meeting places given several starting points and additional constraints.

 ----------
 Requirements